Saudi's Sadara starts first polyols plant in Saudi Arabia

-KHOBAR, Saudi Arabia, July 27 (Reuters) - Sadara Chemical Co, a $20 billion joint venture between Saudi Aramco IPO-ARMO.SE and U.S. firm Dow Chemical, has started production at its polyols plant, the first in Saudi Arabia.
+KHOBAR, Saudi Arabia, July 27 (Reuters) - Sadara Chemical Co, a $20 billion joint venture between Saudi Aramco (IPO-ARMO.SE) and U.S. firm Dow Chemical, has started production at its polyols plant, the first in Saudi Arabia.

 Sadara has been announcing the start up of new plants in its complex, which it says is the world's largest petrochemical facility to be built in a single phase.
 It announced the start-up of its amines plant last week.